|Daniel Voth, PhD (2015)

 Assistant Professor, University of Ottawa

-Policy Advisor, Asia-Pacific, to the Minister of Foreign Affairs, the Honourable Stéphane Dion
+Policy Advisor, Asia-Pacific, to the Former Minister of Foreign Affairs, the Honourable Stéphane Dion

-Pascale Massot is an Assistant Professor in the School of Political Studies at the University of Ottawa, and a Policy Advisor, Asia-Pacific, to the Minister of Foreign Affairs, the Honourable Stéphane Dion.
+Pascale Massot is an Assistant Professor in the School of Political Studies at the University of Ottawa.
+She was also a Policy Advisor, Asia-Pacific, to the former Minister of Foreign Affairs, the Honourable Stéphane Dion.
 She teaches political economy and Asia-Pacific politics, and her research interests include the governance of global extractive commodity markets, the relationship between global rebalancing and systemic change in the international economy, the political economy of the Asia-Pacific region, China in particular, and Canada-China relations.